Creating the conditions for money transfers without borders

 Title: Improving access to remittances and other financial services through digital solutions (Digi#ances)

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ) as part of the special initiative “Tackling the Root Causes of Displacement, Reintegrating Refugees“

 Lead executing agency: Central Bank of Jordan (CBJ)

-Conditions for using digital services for cross-border remittances are created for refugees and Jordanian households.
+Conditions for using digital services including cross-border remittances are created for refugees and Jordanian households.

-Information campaigns and training courses tailored to the target groups promote the responsible use of digital financial services.
-In this way, Syrian refugees, low-income Jordanians and women in particular learn how to use digital financial services.
+- Conducting campaigns and training courses tailored to the target groups promoting the responsible use of digital financial services.